dougsweetser/Q/docs/Blogs/Bet_against_Lubos/bet_against_Lubos.md

 When grounded in current high energy physics, I will listen to his views.
 I am a skeptic, which means to me I will invest a small amount of effort to understand another person's vision.
-With Lubos, I am a cynic, one who dismisses the argument withoug any efforts because of my perception of a bad track record.
-I know people are cynical about my work (see the Becket quaote at the end of this blog).
+With Lubos, I am a cynic, one who dismisses the argument without any efforts because of my perception of a bad track record.
+I know people are cynical about my work (see the Becket quote at the end of this blog).
 I ignore is promotion of work on strings.
 Note, I now always use the phrase "work on strings" because such research never formed a scientific theory, a coherent intellectual structure that can be used to make